Khenziii/custom-themes/README.md

 # Custom Themes
 Just a repo containing all of the themes that i have created and am / was using =)

+# Additional Info
-# Installing A Theme
+## Installing A Theme
-The installation process ofcourse varies on whatever app you're installing the theme for; and that's why I'll put a file called 'readme.txt' inside of every app's directory.
+The installation process ofcourse varies on whatever app you're installing the theme for; and that's why I'll put a file called "readme.txt" inside of every app's directory.
 Don't be shy to take a look at it if you're encountering problems!
+## Checking Themes Out
+I will put previews of the themes inside of "previews" directory in the theme's folder 👍

 # TO-DO List:
 1. Create the vencord theme